 I’ve been thinking about musical origins lately.
 I can’t put my finger on why exactly.
-It could be that I am a chronic overthinker, or it could be because my buddy Mike Zagari wrote a great musical origin story for our site.
-Recently, my friend Marianne said to me something to effect of, “Andrew, you’re from Long Island.
-Why haven’t you written about Billy Joel?”
-It’s a fair question.
 As many of you know, I grew up on Long Island.
-Save for one year in my 20’s when I lived in Lexington, Kentucky, I’ve spent my whole life on Long Island.
+Save for one year in my twenties when I lived in Lexington, Kentucky, I’ve spent my whole life on Long Island.
 More specifically, I grew up on the South Shore.
 Babylon, West Islip, Lindenhurst– that was my area.
 I also spent a significant amount of time in my youth in a small, blue-collar fishing town called Hampton Bays, and that is also currently where I make my home today.

 Billy is still that same working-class hero he sings about in all those songs.
-He’s “Anthony who works in the grocery store” from his song ‘Moving Out.’
-He’s the drunken loud mouth from ‘Big Shot.’
-He’s “Eddie” from “Scenes from an Italian Restaurant,” and he’s the bayman from ‘The Downeaster Alexa.’
-Billy swears too much, drinks too much and gets fat on pizza and bagels, just like the rest of us.
-For all his fame and fortune, he’s left pieces of himself everywhere he’s been, and in each-song he’s created for us.
+He’s “Anthony who works in the grocery store” from his song “Moving Out.: He’s the drunken loudmouth from “Big Shot.”
+He’s “Eddie” from “Scenes from an Italian Restaurant,” and he’s the bayman from “The Downeaster Alexa.”
+Billy swears too much, drinks too much, and gets fat on pizza and bagels, just like the rest of us.
+For all his fame and fortune, he’s left pieces of himself everywhere he’s been, and in each song, he’s created for us.
 These are our local anthems.
 Our memories are laced with them, and some of our life stories are defined by them.
 Billy Joel, in short, feels like home.
-My life’s story, all 32 years of it, is heavily and happily enveloped in the Piano Man’s words and music.
+My life’s story, all thirty-plus years of it, is heavily and happily enveloped in the Piano Man’s words and music.
 I have memories of block parties and BBQ’s all defined by Billy.
-My ex-wife Angela and I have taken road trips where we listened to Billy for hours, and I recall the Christmas of 2017 where our gift to each other was Billy Joel tickets at MSG.
-At $350 dollars a pop, we sat just behind the stage, and it was another one of my favorite musical moments, even if I did sorely miss the bombastic drumming of one Liberty DeVito.
+I have taken road trips where I’ve listened to Billy for hours, and I recall the Christmas of 2017 when I received tickets to see Billy at MSG as a gift.
+At $350 dollars a pop, I sat just behind the stage, and it was another one of my favorite musical moments, even if I did sorely miss the bombastic drumming of one Liberty DeVito.
 My life, and so many others, simply would not be the same without the presence of his music.

 Dig this article?
 Check out the full archives of Stories from the Stacks, by Andrew Daly, here: www.vinylwritermusic.com/stories-from-the-stacks-archives/